mumbaikartravelsinfo-gif/mumbaikartravels-production/GOOGLE_SHEETS_SETUP.md

 ```

 4. Replace `YOUR_SPREADSHEET_ID_HERE` with your actual spreadsheet ID
-5. Save the project (Ctrl+S) and name it "Mumbai Kar Travels Form Handler"
+5. Save the project (Ctrl+S) and name it "Mumbaikar Travels Form Handler"

 ## Step 3: Get Spreadsheet ID